Thinkmill-learning-paths/css-basics/step1/README.md

 # CSS basics

-Create the following using [CodePen](https://codepen.io) or another development environment you prefer.
-Make sure your example can be shared, to make it easy for the owner to verify.
+Create the below layouts using [CodePen](https://codepen.io) or another development environment you prefer.

-Tips:
+Make sure your example can be shared, to make it possible for the owner to verify.

-* Pay attention to the semantic HTML elements you use.
+> 💡 Pay attention to semantic HTML

 ## Step 1 - Layout

 ### Layout 1

-Create this responsive layout using CSS:
+Create this responsive layout using CSS and HTML

 ```
 ┌─────────────────────────────────────────────────────────┐                ┌───────────────────┐